sokcheng/Kitsuchan-NG/COMMANDS.md

 * user - A member to mention.
 * *phrase - Command checks against this to see what was said.

-## dtable
-Shows a list under this group commands.

 ## echo
 ### Aliases: say
 Repeat the user's text back at them.